TNFi Biologics (Adalimumab, Certolizumab, Etanercept, Golimumab, Infliximab)

 - Infliximab (Remicade®, Jaximab®, Inflectra®, Remsima®, Emisima®, Flixceli®, Renflexis®)

-For rheumatoid arthritis, adalimumab is given as a 40 mg subcutaneous (under the skin) injection once every second week.
+For rheumatoid arthritis, adalimumab is usually given as a 40 mg subcutaneous (under the skin) injection once every second week.

 For rheumatoid arthritis, certolizumab is given as a subcutaneous injection of 400 mg on weeks 0, 2 and 4, followed by 200 mg every two weeks or 400 mg every four weeks.
 Note that the three initial “loading doses” of 400 mg are given as two x 200 mg injections on the same day.
 Many rheumatologists prefer these are done at the same time, but some may suggest you take one in the morning and one in the evening.
 Check with your rheumatologist or Patient Support Program nurse for more information.